Zelenskyy says he is ready to work on US-backed plan to end war in Ukraine

 Moscow played down any new US initiative.

-He said Russia had nothing to add beyond the position President Vladimir Putin laid out at a summit with US President Donald Trump in August, adding that any peace deal must address the "root causes of the conflict", a phrase Moscow has long used to refer to its demands.
+He said Russia had nothing to add beyond the position Putin laid out at a summit with Trump in August, adding that any peace deal must address the "root causes of the conflict", a phrase Moscow has long used to refer to its demands.

 With another winter approaching in the nearly four-year-old war, Russian troops occupy almost one-fifth of Ukraine and are slowly advancing while bombarding Ukrainian energy supplies and cities as the cold winter sets in.

-The Kremlin said on Thursday Putin had visited the command post of the Russian forces' "West" grouping where he met the chief of Russia's general staff, Valery Gerasimov, and other top military brass.
+The Kremlin said Putin had visited the command post of the Russian forces' west grouping on Thursday, where he met the chief of Russia's general staff, Valery Gerasimov, and other top military brass.

 European Union foreign ministers meeting in Brussels did not comment in detail about the US plan, but indicated they would not accept demands for Kyiv to make punishing concessions.